Don’t Be Cruel

 They recorded eight takes of the song after they’d already knocked out thirty takes of “Hound Dog” in the same session.
 WK Elvis invented a new style for himself when he decided to slap the back of his guitar for extra percussion.
 RS500

 Sam Phillips, Presley’s former producer, was floored when he heard the song, saying that the first time he heard it on his car radio he had to pull over.
-CR Phillips said later, “they have finally found this man’s ability.”
-CR
+TC Phillips said later, “they have finally found this man’s ability.”
+TC

 Resources and Related Links: